Guess my number! From binary tricks to general base representations, how many cards are needed?: Introduction

 \section{Introduction}

-Walking through the streets of Naples, one might encounter Giuseppe Polone, a master of constructing magic squares, capable of producing designs as large as $25 \times 25$ \cite{Polone2025}.
+Walking through the streets of Naples, one might encounter Giuseppe Polone (shown in the photo in the top panel of Figure~\ref{fig:figure1}), a master of constructing magic squares, capable of producing designs as large as $25\times 25$ \cite{Polone2025}.
 It is said that Polone’s fascination began decades ago, when a 1978 journey through the Amazon left him stranded for weeks; to pass the time he invented crosswords and magic squares and developed novel methods for creating ever-larger ones.
 Among the many mathematical games he now shares with curious passersby, one is particularly striking: the guessing of a secret number between $1$ and $60$.

-Polone performs this feat by displaying six special cards, illustrated in Figure~\ref{fig:figure1}.
+Polone performs this feat by displaying six special cards (see the bottom panel of Figure~\ref{fig:figure1}).
 The participant merely indicates on which of these cards the chosen number appears, and with only this information Polone can reveal the secret number without fail.

 Although captivating when performed in the street, this is in fact a well-known mathematical game (see, for example, \cite{Gardner1958,Yingprayoon2019,LongaBinaryCardTrick,ChalkdustBinaryTrick2016}), often used to introduce the concept of representing integers in base~$2$.